What is Pisco?

 Pisco production is highly regulated.
 In Peru, the wine-base must be made from certain grape varietals: four red “non-aromatic” and four white “aromatic” grapes.
 Like wine, producers can choose to use one varietal (a puro) or multiple varietals (an acholado) to create a complex final product.

 Once producers harvest and select their grapes for the wine-base, the grape juice ferments for approximately 2-3 weeks.
 The result is a low alcohol content wine (8-10% ABV).
-Some producers stop fermentation early to prevent some sugar from transforming into alcohol, resulting in a sweeter final product referred to as a Mosto Verde pisco style.
+Some producers stop fermentation early to prevent some sugar from transforming into alcohol, resulting in a sweeter final product referred to as a Mosto Verde.

 Now the fun part…distillation (for a quick refresher on distillation in general head on over here).
 Producers distill the wine in homemade copper pot stills, typically heated with a fire.
 Once heated, the low alcohol content wine vaporizes and the condensed liquid is collected.
 The collected liquid is roughly 35-45% ABV.